History of Karelia: Middle Ages

-Karelia was bitterly fought over by Sweden and the Novgorod Republic during the 13th-century Swedish–Novgorodian Wars.
+The Russian colonization of Karelia began around 1100, around the same time the Korela fortress was built.
+The new lands were then contested by the Swedes and bitterly fought over by Sweden and the Novgorod Republic during the 13th-century Swedish–Novgorodian Wars.
 The Treaty of Nöteborg (Finnish: Pähkinäsaaren rauha) in 1323 divided Karelia between the two.
+Sweden received the southern portion of the Karelian Isthmus and most of South Karelia.
+The province of Swedish Karelia would include this territory, plus the region east of the Kymi river.
 The Baltic Sea port city of Viborg (Finnish: Viipuri) became the capital of the new Swedish province, with the Fief of Viborg existing from 1320 to 1534.
-The Russians received East Karelia.
-Since the 13th century the Karelians have lived in the tension between the East and the West, between the Eastern Christianity of Eastern Orthodoxy and Western Christianity of Catholicism and then Lutheranism.
+Novgorod received the northern portion of the Karelian Isthmus, North Karelia, Ladoga Karelia, and the northern portion of South Karelia.
+Käkisalmi served as the main population center of this region.